 Why i chose not not keep it …

-The ten storyline missions are fun to play as a group, however the side explorations soon became more of a chore to skip and I would have preferred a longer storyline instead with resources collected on route.
-You need to have four heroes in the game, so this can be a limitation and it is not solo friendly.
-This game has some uniqueness, its momentum turn tracker proved a great feature and it’s scenery, tiles, artwork and general appearance all make the game feel alive and engrossing.
-I was happy with my time playing through the core box campaign, but did not feel a huge desire to repeat play, and I remain interested in Nova Aetus which is built on the same mechanics and has a renaissance theme.
+The ten core storyline missions were really fun to play as a group, however the side quest explorations for resources soon became more of a chore to skip and I would have preferred a longer storyline instead with resources simply collected on route or at a mission end.
+You do need to have four heroes in this game, so this can be a limitation and it is not very solo friendly.
+This game does have some uniqueness, its momentum turn tracker proved a great feature, the skill upgrade trees offer nice choices and it’s three dimensional scenery, tiles, artwork and general appearance all make the game feel alive and engrossing.
+I was very happy with my time playing through the core box campaign, but cannot say we had a huge desire to repeat play the story.
+I do remain interested in Nova Aetus which is their next game built on the same core gameplay mechanics and has a renaissance theme rather than being set in space.